SeitaBV/assignment-data-engineering/README.md

 * The endpoints should be demonstratable by you.
 But they should also be easy to start up for us (to see if they work).
 So please include clear instructions for somebdy who is not you how to run this toy application (this begins with installing dependencies).
 * Both endpoints need clear documentation for users (think of the frontend developers mentioned above), at least in the docstring.
 How to use, how input looks like, what to expect if things go well and what if they don't.
 * Testing is crucial.
 Time might not allow you to test all aspects, but please provide unit tests which test the basic behaviour.
 They should use dummy test data, not the real data.
+* We appreciate that you place TODOs where (due to a lack of time) you provide us with a clear idea how further work would make this code mode robust, improve its test coverage and improve usability.